LuizTavMed/missoes-typescript/README.md

-# log-api
+# node-api-mvc
-An API boilerplate using Express, TypeORM and Jest
+An API boilerplate using the Model-View-Controller architecture.
+This RESTful API follows the SOLID principles and can store data in Mariadb and Oracledb databases